Torg: Game history

 The title was originally an acronym for the in-house development name: The Other Roleplaying Game.
 Unable to find a better name, the name was adopted as the official name and applied to the game.
-Names that were considered but rejected include Shadow Wars, Shadow Spawn, Twilight Shadows, and Endless Earth.Torg initially achieved some success in a saturated market.
+Names that were considered but rejected include Shadow Wars, Shadow Spawn, Twilight Shadows, and Endless Earth.

+Torg initially achieved some success in a saturated market.
 Reviews (both contemporary to the release of Torg and since then) generally cited the uniqueness of the cinematic elements (e.g., the drama deck), the flexibility of rules system, and the expansiveness of the setting.
-However, various factors such as poor quality control in new products, a large amount of required game material to purchase, and unwillingness to use the Internet as a medium, meant that by 1994 only a few hardcore fans remained.
+However, various factors such as poor quality control in new products, a large amount of required game material to purchase, and lack of support from publications outside the WEG studio, meant that by 1994 only a few hardcore fans remained.
 Various attempted sales of the property and failed attempts at revising and resurrecting the game ensued.
 In 1995, Omni Gaming Products released the first issue of a new Infiniverse magazine, ignoring many of the series-ending events of WEG's final published adventure War's End in the interest of continuing the game under their own management.
 This quickly fell through.